-The practice had systems to keep clinicians up to date with current evidence-based practice.
+The practice had systems to keep clinicians up to date with current evidence-based practice, with the exception of immunisation training for GPs who were undertaking this role.
 We saw that clinicians assessed needs and delivered care and treatment in line with current legislation, standards and guidance supported by clear clinical pathways and protocols.

 - Patients' immediate and ongoing needs were fully assessed.
-This included their clinical needs and their mental and physical wellbeing. - · We saw no evidence of discrimination when making care and treatment decisions. - Staff advised patients what to do if their condition got worse and where to seek further help and support.
+This included their clinical needs and their mental and physical wellbeing. - We saw no evidence of discrimination when making care and treatment decisions. - Staff advised patients what to do if their condition got worse and where to seek further help and support.